franco2ke/franco2ke/README.md

 - Building a healthy community for tech developers to learn, grow and prosper.
 - Exploring AI tools, and how the future of work will look like.

-### Let's Connect 🤝
+**Parting Shot ⚡:** "I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times." 🧘‍♂️

+---

 🐦 Twitter: [@ItsFrancisWaf](https://x.com/ItsFrancisWaf) | 🎥 YouTube: [@ItsFrancisWaf](https://www.youtube.com/@ItsFrancisWaf) |📝 My Takes: [franciswafula.com/blog](https://franciswafula.com/blog)

-**Parting Shot ⚡:** "I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times." 🧘‍♂️